glyphrider/minecraft/README.md

 go build mkinventory.go
 ```

-This program uses the mkinventory.tmpl file, at run-time not compile-time.
+This program reads the terraform.tfstate file and uses the mkinventory.tmpl file to transform the tfstate into inventory.yml.
 You may tweak this template as needed to do cool stuff.
+The template is read at run-time, so you needn't recompile when you make changes to the template.

 ## Do Over and Over Again